hakyimlab/TFXcan/enformer_predict/README.md

 - [X] I want to consolidate these scripts into one and just provide an option to switch to sequential or batch prediction (batch prediction is faster anyway).
 - [ ] I want to add `funcx` utilities to this script.
 - [ ] Make it such that the output, log, and predictions log directories are automatically created if they didn't exist.
+- [X] This script now runs on Polaris
+- [ ] Need to switch between running on polaris vs theta easily {kind of tricky}